 6th grade language arts concentrates on grammar and learning the intricacies of advanced writing and speech.
 In a business math block, students study percents, cost, price, interest, how banking works.
 Euclidean geometry launches a separate concentration.
 Students construct accurate geometric shapes with a compass and straightedge.
 Form drawing takes on a different, external hue: tools and new precision allow for spectacular images.

 After years of integrated main lesson art training, the 6th grade curriculum now also builds in a designated Art class with a specialized teacher.
 In addition, three trimester classes enrich the curriculum: Woodworking, Songwriting and Gardening.
-This year also begins a 6th and 7th grade introduction to Mandarin.
 In Handwork, students design and hand sew their own doll, a study in the human form and characteristics that form a personality.
 In Spanish, students are writing, speaking, and singing.
 In Movement, team games and sports offer new challenges, particularly with soccer and basketball skills.
 In Orchestra, musical arrangements become more complex.
-The 5th and 6th grade Choir sings a-cappella, accompanied by piano, in two and three voice parts; all students learn to play the alto recorder together.
+All students learn to play the alto recorder together.
 The 6th grade student takes on a feeling of “I,” finding their place in class, in community, in the larger world.